Light (anti-)nuclei and (anti-)hypertriton production in $pp$ collisions at $\sqrt{s} =0.90, 2.76$ and $7$ TeV: Results and Discussion

-where, no $\Lambda$ decay to proton contribution.
-The ratio $S_3$ is sensitive to the local baryon-strangeness correlation~\cite{koch,mcheng,braun1}, hence it can provide a possible chance to study the nature of matter created in the high energy collisions~\cite{sato,zhang}.
-The $S_3(\overline S_3)$ values computed by the { {PACIAE+DCPC}} model for different c.m. energies of 900~GeV, 2.76 TeV and 7 TeV are shown in Fig.4.
-These values are compared with the data from STAR~\cite{star2}, ALICE~\cite{53}, and E864~\cite{52}.
-The present results in $pp$ collisions show the values of $S_3(\overline S_3)$ about 0.7 $\sim$ 0.8.
-These results are consistent with the experiment~\cite{star2,53,52} within uncertainties.
+Note that, the proton and anti-proton here does not include the contribution of $\Lambda$($\bar{\Lambda}$) decay to proton and anti-proton.
+The $s_3$ value is likely to study production mechanism for light nuclei in high energy collisions~\cite{Ma1,sato}, due that it's quite related to local baryon-strangeness correlation~\cite{koch,mcheng,braun1}.
+The $s_3(\overline s_3)$ values in $pp$ collisions computed by { {PACIAE+DCPC}} model for three separate c.m. energies of 0.90, 2.76 and 7 TeV are presented in Fig.4.
+The present results for $pp$ collisions show the values of $s_3(\overline s_3)$ are about 0.7 $\sim$ 0.8.
+Furthermore, the calculated $s_3(\overline s_3)$ values are compared with the results from STAR~\cite{star2}, ALICE~\cite{53}, and E864~\cite{52}, and are consistent with experiment data within uncertainties allowed.

+It should be noted that the statistical error of the predicted results calculated by the model is not written, since it is very small and can be ignored.